EldridgeMisnomer/NGen/README.md

 ### Repeats

-Lists can be told to repeat themeselves a fixed or random number of times using several different methods for picking the number of repetitions.
+Lists can be told to repeat themselves a fixed or random number of times using several different methods for picking the number of repetitions.
 This is useful if, for example, you're generating a person's name and you want to add the possibility of a second or even a third name drawn from the same pool.

 This is done by setting the Repeat Type.
 There are 4 different  Repeat Types: `fixed`, `uniform`, `normal`, and `weighted`.